-No Theme Proposed measure Legal feasibility Technical feasibility Effectiveness and efficiency Political feasibility Proportionality
+No Theme Proposed measure Legal feasibility Technical Effectiveness and Political Proportionality

+feasibility efficiency feasibility

 The first hour of the first day and the

 last hour of the last day in the journey

 it is allowed that only one driver is on

 board.
 This shall be understood as a

 double manned transport anyhow.

 19. Weekly rest A driver engaged in an occasional Out of scope of the Difficult to check Limited impact on No problem No problem

 service of carriage of passengers revision of the social on the road since improving foreseen foreseen

 (or occasional coach tour service) rules it includes effectiveness of social

 may derogate from the weekly rest reference period rules.

 provision in the case of the 12 day of over 4 weeks

 derogation provided that s/he does not

 work for more than 12 consecutive

 daily driving periods between weekly

 rests and takes a full weekly rest

 immediately before and after making

 use of the 12-day derogation.
 The 12-

 day derogation is extended to

 domestic coach tour services with a

 duration of more than six days.
 This

 extension is accompanied by the

 abolition of the single trip limitation.

 20. Weekly rest Driver engaged in a single No problem foreseen Difficult to check Limited impact on No problem No problem

-, , , , , , , , , , , , , , , , , , , , occasional service of international тр 111 at roadside improving foreseen foreseen
+, occasional service of international at roadside improving foreseen foreseen

 carriage of passengers may effectiveness of social

 postpone the weekly rest period for up rules.

-to 12 consecutive days following a 1.0.00
+to 12 consecutive days following a

 previous regular weekly rest period,

 provided that:

 (a) a single occasional service of

 transport is provided;

 (b) after the single service, the driver

 takes one calendar day off;

 (c) after 60 calendar days, the driver

 shall take a rest of at least 7 calendar

 days.
 The driver shall take this rest at

 the address of normal residence.

 21. Daily rest / By way of derogation, in case of a No problem foreseen No problem Reducing daily rest to Probably not No problem

-۷۱. driving times driver engaged in an occasional No problem foreseem foreseen 8 hours would not acceptable foreseen
+£1. driving times driver engaged in an occasional no problem foreseen foreseen 8 hours would not acceptable foreseen

-univing times service of carriage of passengers 101626611 improve the overall from some IUIESEEII
+service of carriage of passengers improve the overall from some 101030011

 reduced daily rest period means any effectiveness of the stakeholders

+reduced daily rest period means any enectiveness of the stakenoluers